• Skip to main content

 Math cube riddle printables

-The object of the game is to stack the cubes so that no one number, or pattern (depending on which set you are using) shows more than once on each side.
-Each side of the tower should display 1, 2, 3 and 4, or the four different patterns -- in any order.
+The goal is to stack the cubes so that no single number, or pattern (depending on which set you are using), shows more than once on each side of the stack.
+Each side (minus the tops and bottom) of the stack should display 1, 2, 3 and 4, or the four different patterns–in any order.

 This cube riddle puzzler is more difficult than it looks, although kids might stumble on the answer by accident.
 If your little ones are getting frustrated alter the challenge so that the goal is to get 2 or 3 sides instead right of all 4.
 We had great success with that.